sammidoesthings/halloween-bounty-board/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

 This is going to be a job board for monster hunters!
+It's such a cool project and I've learned so much doing it.
+I need to add the form still, but we are making progress!